mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 3. By creating unique NFTs in MXC LPWAN and trade it on popular NFT exchanges

 Both sensors and connected devices joining the network through device provisioning tags to use the unlimited downlinks and uplink resources in MXC LPWAN.
 This ultimately increates LPWAN coverage.
-"Things" can autonomously access to LPWAN with MXC tokens and get accredited by sharing data or creating unique values on Blockchain.
+"Things" can autonomously access to LPWAN with MXC tokens and get accredited by sharing data or creating unique values on Blockchain, Web3 and Metaverse.

-There has been a phenomenal increase in the sourcing, collection and transmission of big data within the past few years.
-Additionally, the increasing use of AI feeding off this data has assisted people to simplify tedious tasks and to make better informed decisions on everything from projecting a weather forecast, to track a lost pet, to find the parking lots alongside the street.
+There has been a phenomenal increase in the sourcing, collection and transmission of big data to blockchain and metaverse within the past few years.
+Additionally, the increasing use of AI feeding off this data has assisted people to simplify tedious tasks and to make better informed decisions online on everything from projecting a weather forecast, to track a lost pet, to find the parking lots alongside the street.
 The tone has now been set for decades to come.
 AI and Blockchain devices interacting with one another has seen a significant increase over such a short period.
-This will only increase as our interdependency on machines and machine learning grows and becomes ever more significant in day to day life.
+This will only increase as our interdependency on web3 and Metaverse and virtual world grows and becomes ever more significant in day to day life.

-Whether for individuals or big companies, the need for a privacy focused network concentrating on machines and machine data is here to stay.
+Whether for individuals or big companies, the need for a privacy focused web3 and Metaverse network concentrating on machines and machine data is here to stay.
 It will play a bigger part in supporting both individuals and businesses than ever before.
-MXProtocol introduces the next generation of LPWAN with a superior AI and Blockchain data platform and a premium network experience, allowing for a simplified and expedited way to create a secure and efficient solution for AI and Blockchain devices.
+MXProtocol introduces the next generation of LPWAN with a superior AI and Blockchain data platform and a premium network experience, allowing for a simplified and expedited way to create a secure and efficient solution for AI and Blockchain devices in Metaverse.

 The following sections elaborate on the unique advantages of MXProtocol, including its components — Blockchain Supernodes,  Miner Health,